 Long-term loan or receivable The fair value of a loan can be measured as the present value of all future cash receipts discounted using the prevailing market rate(s) of interest for a similar instrument (similar as to the currency, term, type of interest rate, and other factors) with a similar credit rating.
-Investments in equity All investments in equity instruments and contracts on those instruments must be measured instruments at fair value .
-Write-off Write-offs can relate to a financial asset in its entirety or to a portion of it.
-For example, an entity plans to enforce the collateral on a financial asset.
-It expects to recover no more than %30(fair value of the collateral) of the financial asset from the collateral.
-If the entity has no reasonable prospects of recovering any further cash flows from the financial asset, it should write off the remaining %70 of the financial asset.
+Investments in equity instruments Write-offs can relate to a financial asset in its entirety or to a portion of it.
+For example entity plans to enforce the collateral on a financial asset.
+It expects to recover no more % 30(fair value of the collateral) of the financial asset from the collateral.
+If the entity no reasonable prospects of recovering any further cash flows from the financial asset should write off the remaining %70 of the financial asset.
 Table 3.
-The Key requirements in ifrs7 about the fair value of financial instruments

-For each class of financial assets and liabilities, an entity shall disclose the fair value of that Fair value disclosure class of assets and liabilities in a way that permits it to be compared with its carrying amount. of financial Except for: instruments (a) When the carrying amount is a reasonable approximation of fair value. (b) Insurance contracts (ifrs4) and (c) Lease liabilities.
-The risk is that a financial instrument's fair value or future cash flows will fluctuate because Market risk of changes in market prices.
+Table 3.
+The Key requirements in ifrs7 about the fair value of financial instruments Fair value disclosure of financial instruments For each class of financial assets and liabilities, an entity shall disclose the fair value of that class of assets and liabilities in a way that permits it to be compared with its carrying amount.
+Except for:(a) When the carrying amount is a reasonable approximation of fair value.(b) Insurance contracts (ifrs4) and (c) Lease liabilities.
+Market risk The risk is that a financial instrument's fair value or future cash flows will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk, and other price risks.
-Currency risk The risk is that a financial instrument's fair value or future cash flows will fluctuate because Currency risk of changes in foreign exchange rates.
-Interest rate risk The risk is that a financial instrument's fair value or future cash flows will fluctuate because micrest rate risk of changes in market interest rates.
+Currency risk The risk is that a financial instrument's fair value or future cash flows will fluctuate because of changes in foreign exchange rates.
+Interest rate risk The risk is that a financial instrument's fair value or future cash flows will fluctuate because of changes in market interest rates.